 Nobody likes having a gap between teeth.
 The reality is that some people have no choice but to live with it simply because they can not find affordable dental care.
 Sometimes those who were born with a gap between teeth can find it very difficult to accept his or her smile.
 While many people are okay with the gap, there are also just as many people who are looking for a permanent fix.

-A gap between teeth can make individuals self-conscious and for many reasons.
-It may be the look of the gap, or it may even be that food gets caught, and it is uncomfortable.
-Although a gap creates a signature look for some and they are okay with it, it is vital to know that this gap can become a breeding ground for germs.
+A gap between teeth can make an individual self-conscious and for many obvious reasons.
+It may be as simple as the look of the gap, or it may be that food gets caught, and is uncomfortable.
+Although a gap creates a signature look for some, it is vital to know that this gap can become a breeding ground for germs.

 Here are some general scenarios for gaps that exist between:

 Front and Side Teeth:

 The first option is for a gap that may be present between your front teeth or your front and side teeth.
 The side teeth, also known as the lateral incisors, are skinny and rectangular in shape.
 For this particular scenario, whether it be just the front two teeth or the front and side teeth, counterbalancing the smile and its proportions may be a great idea.
 The best option for this is with cosmetic veneers.

 Gaps between the canines are common, and there may be a couple of different situations that could occur.
 It may be that adult canine is in a hard to reach place or it may be that the baby canine is still present.
 Either way, discussing a gap between your canines with your dentist could turn up a few possible, very effective solutions.

 Having a gap between teeth, especially the front two, is probably one of the most common scenarios and can happen for many reasons.
 One possible reason is that the front two teeth could be smaller than usual.
 While there may be several options for fixing this particular problem, the best treatment option will ultimately depend upon the severity of the gap and your desired results.